HIRO-R-B/drgtk-vscode-autocomplete/README.md

 `ctrl` + `shift` + `p` then run command `DRGTK: Autocomplete On` to turn on extension while editing `main.rb` (Only works in `main.rb` btw)

+Make sure DRGTK is running while you use the extension in order for it to work properly

 Include `$gtk.suppress_mailbox = false` in `main.rb` if you want the plugin to run a little faster, like so:

 ```ruby